Masquerayd/alx-system_engineering--devops/0x02-shell_redirections/README.md

 ## Task 9

 Going to try and duplicate the last line thinking of using tail

+## Task 10

+Deleting only .js files